TaeKimJR/todo-list/README.md

 # Todo List

-Created by Tae Kim
+Created by Tae Kim.

 ## Getting Started

-To begin the application, do the following...
+To begin the application, run the following commands in terminal...

 - `yarn`
 - `yarn start`